Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module1/module1.rst

 A BIG-IP VE instance must be in an Amazon virtual private cloud (VPC).
 You can use a wizard to create a VPC that has management and external subnets.
 You will create the internal subnet separately.

-1. In the AWS Management Console, from the Services menu at the top of the screen (scroll down), from the VPC Dashboard select :guilabel:`Create VPC`.
+1. In the AWS Management Console, from the Services menu at the top of the screen (scroll down), select VPC, then select :guilabel:`Create VPC`.
 2. Click :menuselection:`Start VPC Wizard -> VPC with Public and Private Subnets`, and then click :guilabel:`Select`.
 3. Complete the wizard with the following entries.